Versette/BetterDiscordThemes/README.md

 # BetterDiscordThemes
-A collection of my themes, some might have old code that is useless, some might be really simple, but I will try to keep everything updated)
+A collection of my themes!
+Some might have old code that is useless, some might be really simple, but I will try to keep everything updated)

 ## [V3rzeT Theme](https://github.com/V3rzeT/BetterDiscordThemes/releases/download/v1/V3rzeT_latest.theme.css)